2024 ASSG AWARDS ENTRY GUIDELINES

 AWARD CATEGORY DEFINITION AND QUALIFICATIONS

-This award is open to all non-linear projects that link audio with screens where the vision, mix, or sound design changes from user input.
+This category is open to all non-linear projects that link audio with screens where the vision, mix, or sound design changes from user input.
 This can include but is not limited to, console or mobile games, 360 Video / VR / AR / MR where sound mix changes based on head position or eye tracking or other user input, art or museum installation with an interactive element, etc. Screen in this case is anything that plays video content.
 This can be televisions or monitors, mobiles or handheld devices, headsets, or projections (including project mapping and holographics).
 This does not include content which screens are only used for UI (such as audio tours, podcasts, text-based games, or audio-only games).

 The premiere is considered the initial release or first day of the exhibition.
 Re-releases or update patches are not considered a new release.
-As this category was not available in the 2022 awards, we will be accepting releases between 1st June 2021 – 1st August 2023 for this category.

 Examples include: “The Sir John Monash Centre Installation”, “Thin Ice VR” & “Unpacking”